hugcamrom/WSAA-project/README.md

 ✅ Status
 This project is complete and live.
 Additional enhancements (e.g. meal planning or user accounts) are ideas for future development.

+🌐 Deployment Notes
+Deployed on PythonAnywhere.
+The ZIP file shopping-tracker.zip was uploaded, extracted, and configured as a WSGI app with a working virtual environment.